wso2/docs-is/en/docs/deploy/configure-hazelcast.md

 - **Hazelcast logging type**:
     - This configuration sets the hazelcast logging type to log4j, which allows hazelcast logs to be written to the `wso2carbon.log` file.

-Once you enable advanced logs for hazelcast as explained above, add the update the configuration of `logger.com-hazelcast.level` in the `<IS_HOME>/repository/conf/log4j2.properties` file.
+Once you enable advanced logs for hazelcast as explained above, update the configuration of `logger.com-hazelcast.level` in the `<IS_HOME>/repository/conf/log4j2.properties` file.
 For more information on logging, see [Monitor Logs]({{base_path}}/deploy/monitor/monitor-logs).

 ```toml
 logger.com-hazelcast.name = com.hazelcast